 Most insurance policies will cover the cost of a victim’s medical expenses and lost wages stemming from the crash.
 However, these damages might be covered only up to a certain percentage in an insurance claim.
 There are also additional damages that go unaccounted for unless you file a lawsuit.

 Victims of auto accidents typically suffer vehicle damage, medical expenses, and lost wages, but they might also suffer intangible harm.
 Many of these non-economic damages, such as compensation for physical pain and emotional distress, are grouped generally under the title of “pain and suffering.”
 These damages can be substantial in some cases, and they usually cannot be claimed in an insurance case.
 Instead, you have to sue to get these damages paid.

 In cases against large companies, you might also be able to claim punitive damages in a lawsuit to punish especially negligent companies.

 Call Our Maryland Semi Truck and 18-Wheeler Accident Attorneys for a Free Case Consultation

 After an accident with a large truck, semi truck, 18-wheeler, or other commercial truck, it is important to take your case to an experienced injury lawyer.
-The Law Offices of Randolph Rice’s semi truck and 18-wheeler accident injury lawyers represent injury victims and their families and work to hold the trucking companies and insurance companies involved financially responsible for the damages you and your family suffered.
+Rice, Murtha & Psoras ’s semi truck and 18-wheeler accident injury lawyers represent injury victims and their families and work to hold the trucking companies and insurance companies involved financially responsible for the damages you and your family suffered.
 For a free legal consultation on your case, contact us at (410) 694-7291.